samuelLi05/airplane_simulator/README.md

 2.  **Install the `airlift` Package in Editable Mode**

-    This command installs the `airlift` project in "editable" mode.
-This is useful for development as any changes you make to the `airlift` source code will be immediately available in your environment.

-    We use `conda run` to execute the command within the `airlift` environment without having to activate it first.
+    Activate the conda environment.
+    '''bash
+    conda activate airlift-solution"
+    '''

+    Then run this installation to download the airlift software package.

     ```bash
-    conda run -n airlift pip install -e ./airlift
+    pip install -e ./airlift
     ```

 3.  **Activate the Conda Environment**